digital-archives/HISTGA1011/slides/week_05_slide_deck.md

 ## Definition
 # Cloud Storage

 **Cloud storage** is a data storage model where digital information is stored on remote servers maintained by a cloud service provider, rather than on a local hard drive or on-premises server.
 These remote servers are accessed via the internet, allowing users to store, manage, and retrieve data from anywhere.

-Example: Amazon S3
+Ex: Amazon S3

 <!--presenter notes